ndkoval/ndkoval.github.io/_pages/projects.md

 This project was started with a novel sempahore algorithm for Kotlin Coroutines (see the [source code](https://github.com/Kotlin/kotlinx.coroutines/blob/master/kotlinx-coroutines-core/common/src/sync/Semaphore.kt)).
 After that, we decided to create a flexible abstraction for implementing synchronization and communication primitives.
 The one is called `SegmentQueueSynchronizer` and makes the development of such primitives much faster making them simpler and more efficient at the same time.
 Since we also support abortability of waiting requests (e.g., `lock` operation can be aborted by timeout) and these algorithm parts are usually the most complicated and error-prone ones, we decided to prove everything formally in the Iris framework for Coq.
 Now we are completing the proofs and working on experiments, and looking forward to a new paper soon!

+## Testing Concurrency on the JVM

-## Lincheck: a framework for testing concurrent data structures on JVM
+### Lincheck: a framework for testing concurrent data structures
 <https://github.com/Kotlin/kotlinx-lincheck>

 *Lincheck* is a practical tool for testing concurrent algorithms implemented in JVM-based languages, such as Java, Kotlin, or Scala.
 Roughly, *lincheck* takes the list of operations on the  data structure to be tested, generates a series of concurrent scenarios, executes them in either stress testing or model checking mode, and checks whether there exists some sequential execution which can explain the results.